-Total Stage 3 exposure as a percentage of customer loans plus undrawn Stage 3 exposures The ECL allowance is for both on and off-balance sheet exposures.
+(1) Total Stage 3 exposure as a percentage of customer loans plus undrawn Stage 3 exposures.

 Business banking balances remained stable over the period.
 Loss allowances remained low because BBLs are 100% guaranteed by the UK Government.
 The slight increase in loss allowances was mainly due to the potential debt burden risk of unsecured lending to our SME customers who also took a BBL.